fw4spl-org/fw4spl-doc/SAD/SDM-SAD-Serialization.rst

 Serialize an Atoms object to JSON format
 ----------------------------------------

-When a fw4spl datum is converted into Atoms, it can be saved in JSON format.
+When a fw4spl data is converted into Atoms, it can be saved in JSON format.
 Both an Atom reader and Atom writer are available in the ``fwAtomsBoostIO`` fw4spl library: simply instantiate one of these classes with an Atom object and call the read or write method.